Viper Documentation

 - Sell — From your positions, tap a token and choose a sell percentage (25%, 100%, or custom).

-Tip: Solana swaps use Jupiter V2 by default — slippage, priority fees, and MEV protection are all handled automatically.
+Tip: Solana swaps use Jupiter V2 by default, with a 1% default slippage, automatic priority fees, and MEV protection.

 Home Screen